ninidiary/contracthfl/README.md

   We reuse the core FedNova implementation and add a new computation for the gradient norm.
   Run `run_this_fednova.ipynb`.
   Under `result` folder, demo results are shown.
 - `convergence_analysis.ipynb`: Performs convergence analysis using our experiment outputs to plot Figure 7-9.
 Replace the file name with your own results.
+If you do not want to change path in this file, put this file under your `fednova_reuse/result/` and run directly.

 ### Experiments (FedNova-based)